abhishekbhave26/Online-Retail-Store/README.md

 To run :

-npm run server for running both backend and frontend.
+npm start for running both backend and frontend.

 Open two terminals one for backend folder and one for . folder.
-Run npm run server at both places
+Run npm start at both places

 Inspired by -